caiks/WBOT02/README.md

 ./WBOT02 rethreshold model078.json >>model078.log 2>&1

 ```
-For performance reasons, the `rethreshold` was run without the default induction parameters.
+For performance reasons, the `rethreshold` was run with the default induction parameters.
 The average *underlying* decreases to 8.1, but the path length increases to 10.3, so the average maximum coverage of the *substrate* increases to 130%.
 Note that the multiplier also increases from 2.99 to 3.24, because of the lower *alignments* due to the lower induction parameters and the smaller *slice sizes* at threshold.
 The growth is considerably less at 0.505 compared to 0.722 before the rethresholding.
 These are the contour map representations -

 ![contour004_078_minent_representation](images/contour004_078_minent_representation.png)